NCSU GIS/MEA582:

 • The project presentation:

-• To record your presentation, use Open Broadcaster Software (tutorial), Screencastify, MS Powerpoint, Libre Office, Zoom, or any other software with similar recording functionality.
-Do NOT submit recordings in SWF format (it's not supported on many systems for security reasons).
+• To record your presentation, use Zoom, MS Powerpoint, or any other software with similar recording functionality.
+Do NOT submit recordings in SWF format!

-• Post the presentation on Moodle site, or, if the file is too big, upload your file to Google drive and share it with the instructors.
-Keep the presentation to 10 minutes and name your file LastnameFirstname_Presentation.mp4, LastnameFirstname_Presentation.pptx (or whatever format you use).
+• Post the presentation on Moodle Keep the presentation to 10 minutes and name your file LastnameFirstname_Presentation.mp4, LastnameFirstname_Presentation.pptx (or whatever format you use).

 Related courses